codeonlyjs/website/content/guide/templateTransitions.md

 ### start()

 Instructs the transition to start.

-Once `start` has been called the transition must call the `onWillEnter` and `onWillLeave` supplied callbacks - either at some point in the future when the transition has finished naturally, or in response to the `finish` method being called.
+Once `start` has been called
+the transition must call the `onWillEnter` and `onDidLeave` supplied callbacks - either at some point in the future when the transition has finished naturally, or in response to the `finish` method being called.

+Further, `onWillEnter` and `onDidLeave` must be called exactly once each.

 ### finish()